benjaminbecker7/JacksaFactions/README.md

 * Only players in a faction can edit the land or interact with blocks in its domain.
 * The number of chunks a faction can have in its domain is equal to the number of its members times 10.
 * Leaders can also unclaim chunks if they want to remove a chunk from their domain.
+* Leaders can set the faction home location in their domain.
+When the plugin removes claimed chunks if members leave the faction, the chunk that contains the fa tion home location will be the last one to be removed.

 ---